nasimbio/bioinfo-blog/content/post/2025-12-10-deseq2-normalization/index.md

 ### 2. Compute a pseudo-reference using the geometric mean

-Then it calculates the average of logs for each gene or across different samples.
+Then it calculates the average of logs for each gene across different samples.
 This is called **geometric mean**.
 This value represents a pseudo-reference expression level for that gene.

 ---

 ### 3. Exclude genes with zero counts

-Genes that have Infinity after log transformation (zero counts before log transformation) in one or more samples are excluded for downstram analysis.
+Genes that have Infinity after log transformation (or zero counts before log transformation) in one or more samples are excluded for downstram analysis.

 ---